Links in this post may be affiliate links. Find out more here.

 Next comes the part of the story where Eve is told she will stink at submission.

 Genesis 3:16: “To the woman He said: ‘I will greatly multiply your sorrow and your conception; in pain you will bring forth children; your desire shall be for your husband, and he shall rule over you.”
 (NKJV)

-Desire here points to idolatry.
+Desire in this verse points to idolatry.
 We idolize our husbands over the Lord, or we desire the position and headship of our husbands, or we do both.

-With our marriages, we should aim to live better, to love in gospel-centered ways, and to show the world the best possible example of Christ.
+With our marriages, we should aim to love in gospel-centered ways and to show the world the best possible example of Christ.

 How do we do this?